apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - Directories
 - Ports
 - Commands

 - Kubernetes Course
 - Advanced Kubernetes Course

 ## Tips & Tricks
+- It is possible to have a k8s cluster using linux services not containers, but it is very difficult & unconvenient.

 ## Directories
 ## Ports
 ## Commands